 Artificial intelligence is a rapidly changing and growing field, and we can expect to see lots of new possibilities and marketing software appearing over the next few years.

-One area where AI is likely to overtake human marketers is in SEO.
+One area where AI is likely to overtake human marketers is SEO.
 As SEO is a data-driven exercise and search engines use their own algorithms to decide which order to place websites on their results pages, this makes it a natural fit for the technology.

 There is already automatic website generation software available that tweaks design and content in real-time to optimize for SEO.
 This is not only more efficient than testing and experimenting manually, but also means that websites can automatically adjust for algorithm updates without the time and resources needed by a human SEO expert.

 Google is heavily investing in deep learning and has already released cloud software that enables you to build your own deep learning software without the need for specialist software engineers.
 This is just one sign of the fact that while AI is becoming increasingly complex and powerful, it’s also becoming more accessible for anyone to benefit from.